Skip to Content

 Dilation in Pregnancy

-Dilation, effacement, and station information cannot predict when labor will start, how long or how easy/hard labor will be.
+Dilation, effacement, and station information in pregnancy does not predict when labor will start, how long labor will be, or how easy or difficult it will be.

-The only thing that vaginal checks will tell you is what your body has done to prepare for birth, if anything.
+The only thing vaginal checks tell us is what our bodies have done to prepare for birth, if anything.

 Dilation in Labor

 The same can be said about dilation in labor.
-The only thing that dilation, effacement and station in labor will tell you is what your body has already done.
-A vaginal exam in labor will not tell you how much longer you have to go!
+The only thing that dilation, effacement, and station information in labor tells us is what our bodies have already done.
+A vaginal exam in labor will not tell us how much longer labor will be!

 Labor math does not exist.

-And we so badly want labor math to exist.
-For example, if it took us 4 hours to get to 4 cm (dilation) then therefore, it’ll take us 6 more hours to get to 10 cm (fully dilated and ready to push).
-This method of thinking simply doesn’t work and it’s the opposite of helpful.
+… and we so badly want it to!
+For example, if it took us 4 hours to get to 4 cm dilation it’s logical to conclude that it’ll take us 6 more hours to get to 10 cm (which is when the cervix is fully dilated and ready to push).
+This is linear thinking, but the thing is – birth just isn’t linear!
+So remember, labor math simply doesn’t work and it’s the opposite of helpful.

 Seriously, vaginas are not crystal balls.
 Your vagina will not tell you how long you have to go until you push your baby out.
 Even once you get to 10 cm and start pushing you still have no idea how long it will take.
-It could be 10 minutes, an hour or longer!
+It could be 10 minutes, an hour, or even longer!
+(The average first time mom takes around 90 minutes to push their baby out.)

 A Disservice

-However, care providers should censor birth predictions because it is much more compassionate to hold the space for mamas while they step into the unknown than to predict the future.
+However, I think care providers should censor birth predictions because it is much more compassionate to hold the space for parents while they step into the unknown than to predict the future.

 If you found this post helpful, you might be interested in this post on how to check your own cervix, this one about how your vagina is not a vacuum cleaner, or this one about how your vagina is not a steel pipe.